leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

 2. The mpi.py script may not work (on some machines it complains "cannot find boost.mpi").
 Change "boost.mpi" to "mpi" would fix it.

+3. For newer compilers [this bug](https://svn.boost.org/trac/boost/ticket/8973) may arise.
+   If so, just fix the source code by following the instruction.

 Useful links: